Church history can be a journey through doctrinal

 Robert Murray M'Cheyne and Andrew Bonar journey to Palestine.

-1839 - Entire Bible published in language of Tahiti.
-Three French missionaries martyred in
+1839 - Entire Bible was published in language of Tahiti.
+Three French missionaries were

-Korea.
-English Protestant missionaries murdered on Erromango (Vanuatu, South Pacific)
+martyred in Korea.
+English Protestant missionaries were murdered on Erromango (Vanuatu,

 1840 - David Livingstone was in present-day Malawi (Africa) with the London Missionary